 Our Thoughts on the New Law

-At Castro Law Offices, we applaud the new legislation and amendment to Section 6320.
+At Castro Law Offices, P.C., we applaud the new legislation and amendment to Section 6320.
 Why?
 Because it will help to ensure uniformity of appropriate responses at the trial level, which is where many domestic abuse victims interact with the courts.
 The new legislation will assist courts in identifying incidents of coercive control.
 This is extremely important since victims of coercive control need help and no Court should question whether such incidents of intentional isolation and restriction are in fact abuse.

-If you are being abused by your spouse, including being subjected to coercive control, the Castro Law Offices are here to help.
+If you are being abused by your spouse, including being subjected to coercive control, the Castro Law Offices, P.C. are here to help.
 We know this is a difficult situation and we will do all we can to assist you in getting to a safe, healthy environment.
 Attorney Jeremy Castro possesses extensive experience helping victims of domestic abuse.
 He previously worked for the Family Violence Law Center in Oakland, a non-profit organization dedicated to cases involving domestic violence.
 This experience provided Jeremy with insight into the challenges associated for those who fear leaving an abusive relationship.
 If you are in this situation, do not give up hope.
-Contact Castro Law Offices today to learn more about your legal options.
+Contact Castro Law Offices, P.C. today to learn more about your legal options.